bwallace7430/chess/notes.md

 ### Phase 3 Web API
 Mark resources folder as resources root, mark test folder as resources root.
 Your DataAccessLayer has to have a memory version and a SQL version
+## Week 8
+### Phase 3 Tips
+If you're running on a time constraint, look at Pet Shop.
+Do not create a global object for your data access.
+Create a data access object, and pass in that object to your service and then pass that into your server.
+DataAccessInterface has two implementations (Memory and SQL).
+The memory implementation is hardcoded data.
+### Test Driven Development (Part 2)
+You want a middle ground between over-testing and under-testing.
+Test: can you call a function?
+Can you pass in the expected parameters?
+Does it return the expected value?
+Don't test independent features that will naturally be tested by other features (ie register user is tested by log in user).
+Use the library junit (import org.junit.jupiter.things) for testing.
+Before your test write "@Test"